On this page:

 The Psy.D. program prepares students to be diversity-competent clinical psychologists for practice in health service psychology.
 Our diversity-anchored program integrates theory, empirical evidence, and practice by providing generalist training and opportunities for training in emphasis areas.
 The program adheres to the profession-wide competencies and discipline-specific knowledge as outlined by the standards of accreditation of the American Psychological Association (APA) through the lens of a practitioner training model.

 For a doctoral psychology program to be eligible for accreditation by the APA, the program must be part of an institution of higher education that is regionally accredited by a nationally recognized body.
 Wright State University is regionally accredited by the Higher Learning Commission (HLC).
 One of six regional accrediting agencies in the United States, NCA accredits post-secondary educational institutions in the central part of the country.
-To be an eligible internship program, a program must be organized with “adequate experiential exposure” to help prepare students for practice in psychology.

 American Psychological Association